 The GFA Monitor

-The GFA Monitor is a guide for fashion leaders on how to reach a net positive industry through the consolidation of existing knowledge, clear actions, proven best practices, data insights and solutions.
+The GFA Monitor is an extensive guide for fashion companies on how to reach a net positive industry through the consolidation of existing knowledge, clear actions to take, credible tools, solutions, data insights, policy developments and proven best practices across five sustainability priorities.

 What is the GFA Monitor?

-The GFA Monitor is intended as a resource to guide fashion leaders towards a net positive fashion industry by 2050.
-The Monitor builds on the Fashion CEO Agenda framework which was established in 2018 and puts forward a vision statement for the fashion industry that highlights the imperative need for social and environmental sustainability.
-The report presents guidance according to five sustainability priorities which outline opportunities for fashion brands and retailers to set fact-based sustainability strategies and take action to achieve the vision.
+The GFA Monitor’23 has two objectives: to present industry progress on the five sustainability priorities of the Fashion CEO Agenda, and to provide a converged overview of clear actions, credible tools, solutions and proven best practices.
+The Fashion CEO Agenda framework which was established in 2018 puts forward a vision statement for the fashion industry that highlights the imperative need for social and environmental sustainability.
+The report presents guidance according to five sustainability priorities which outline opportunities for fashion companies to set fact-based sustainability strategies and take action to achieve the vision.

 .